botkalista/TS-Espruino/readme.md

-Write your code in `src/index.ts`
+Write your code with the entry `src/index.ts`

-Compile it with `npm run compile`
+Build it with `npm run build`

-Copy the code inside `dist/index.js` or `dist/index.min.js` to your espruino ide
+Copy the code inside `out/bundle.js` to your espruino ide

 Enjoy :D